-Why is Fruit to be Avoided on a Slow Carb Diet?
+Why Fruit Is Limited on Slow Carb Diets

 A lot of people have trouble with the idea that fruit is to be avoided on a low carb, slow carb or ketogenic diet.